Differentiating and Integrating ZX Diagrams with Applications to Quantum Machine Learning: Introduction

-There have been previous attempts at providing for differentiating and integrating ZX diagrams \cite{yeung2020diagrammatic, toumi2021diagrammatic, Zhao2021analyzingbarren}.
-However, by explicitly using Hilbert space operations, such as addition, these attempts fall outside the realm of vanilla ZX-calculus as there are no techniques on further manipulating sums of diagrams.
+There have been previous attempts at providing rules for differentiating and integrating ZX diagrams \cite{yeung2020diagrammatic, toumi2021diagrammatic, Zhao2021analyzingbarren}.
+In particular, Zhao and Gao \cite{Zhao2021analyzingbarren} pioneered the use of ZX-calculus to aid in the analysis of the barren plateau phenomenon.
+Similar techniques were also used in \cite{martin2023barren} to study quantum tensor network ans\"atze.
+However, by explicitly using Hilbert space operations such as addition, all these previous attempts fall outside the realm of vanilla ZX-calculus as there are few techniques to further manipulate sums of diagrams.
+Ultimately, all previous works studying barren plateaus in the ZX-calculus had to resort to a combination of ZX diagrams and general tensor networks in order to handle this summation problem.
+The analytical ZX techniques developed in this paper on the other hand offer a unified framework to reason about differentiation and integration purely in terms of rewriting, without having to fall back to arbitrary tensor networks.